defencedigital/moduk-service-manual/src/secure-by-design/secure-from-the-start.md

 <p class="govuk-body"><a href="https://www.security.gov.uk/guidance/secure-by-design/" target="_blank">GOV.UK Secure by Design guidance<span class="govuk-visually-hidden">opens in a new tab</span></a></p>

 <p class="govuk-body"><a href="https://www.ncsc.gov.uk/collection/cyber-security-design-principles" target="_blank">National Cyber Security Centre secure design principles<span class="govuk-visually-hidden">opens in a new tab</span></a></p>

-To read Defence policy on Secure by Design, search for ‘JSP 440 Leaflet 5C’ on MODNET.

 **Next**
 [Who needs to do this]()